 We will not see the full impact of the FAFSA calculation changes until next year.
 Some students could see significant changes to their financial award package after their first year.
 For the senior class of 2023, the issue will require better planning and understanding of the possible award amount changes in future years.

 With the formula changes, the colleges will also need to adjust their financial aid packaging.
-Depending on the college student demographics, they need to plan for these formula changes since it will impact the financial aid they will receive from the federal and state government.
+Depending on the college student demographics, they need to plan for these formula changes since it will impact the financial aid they will receive from the federal and state governments.
 Listed below are the EFC/SAI formula changes.

 Here is a list of the FAFSA need formula changes: